ashishonce/amlpostraining/README.md

 # amlpostraining
-# amlworkspace

-An action to connect to your AML workspace or to create a new one.
+An action to connect to your AML workspace and fetch the run metrics.